minhduc0711/piano-transcribe/README.md

 A few collaboration guidelines
 ------------
-* Put the untouched original dataset in `data/raw`.
+* Put the untouched original dataset in `data/raw`, processed dataset in `data/processed`.
 * Roughly follow [pep8](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds), and use flake8 for linting.
 Should preferably use [type hints](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) to write better self-documented code.
 * General workflow:
     * Checkout to a new branch